Dear brothers and sisters in Christ,

 We are Scott and Annette Brians residing in West Palm Beach, Florida.

 Scott started walking with Jesus when he was 8 years old.
 Annette, a former atheist, was born again at age 21.
 Scott is U.S.-American, Annette is German.
-God has blessed us with three children (Rebecca, Susanna and Josias).
+God has blessed us with three children.
 We both grew up in traditional church settings.
 God called us out of the church system in the year 2,000 and we have been loving Jesus “outside the camp” ever since.

-Our understanding about meetings within the church is 1 Corinthians 14:26: “What is the outcome then, brethren?
+Regular church meetings are described in 1 Corinthians 14:26: “What is the outcome then, brethren?
 When you assemble, each one has a psalm, has a teaching, has a revelation, has a tongue, has an interpretation.
 Let all things be done for edification.”
-The kind of meeting Paul describes here is that every member of the Body of Christ (that is the brothers and sisters) function in their God-given gifts.
+The kind of meeting Paul describes here is that every member of the Body of Christ (that is all the brothers and sisters) are free to function in their God-given gifts.
 Each one has been given a spiritual gift, and each one serves in the capacity they have received for the common good (1 Corinthians 12:7).
 It is here that mutual submission comes into play (Ephesians 5:21).
-We submit to Christ working through our brothers and sisters.
+We submit to Christ speaking through our brothers and sisters.

 Our heart longs to see the church function under the leadership of Jesus who is the only Head of the church.
-This will bring the true anointing and flowing of the Holy Spirit.
-Let us be clear right away: The goal is not anarchy or democracy.
-The goal is to be led by the Holy Spirit which necessitates discerning what the Lord is saying (Romans 8:14).
+This will bring the true anointing of the Holy Spirit.
+The goal is neither anarchy nor democracy, but to be led by the Holy Spirit which necessitates discerning what the Lord is actually saying (Romans 8:14).
 Not everyone who says “Thus saith the Lord” is truly prophesying.
-It would probably be correct to say that most don’t.
-We only need to look at the divisions and contradictions in the Body of Christ to realize that in no way can all be led by the same Spirit of truth!
+It would probably be correct to say that most aren’t.
+We only need to look at the amount of contradicting doctrines in the Body of Christ to realize that in no way can all be led by the same Spirit of truth.

-The church today is being flooded with demonic teachings that lead away from the cross of Jesus (1 Timothy 4:1).
-Many false gospels have been introduced (Galatians 1:8), and unfortunately many are accepting them.
-One of the most destructive lies is the teaching that “we must not judge”.
+The church today is being flooded with demonic teachings that lead away from the cross of Jesus and the simplicity of devotion to Christ (1 Timothy 4:1, 2 Corinthians 11:3).
+False gospels have been introduced (Galatians 1:8) and unfortunately many are accepting them.
+One of the most destructive lies today is the teaching that we must not judge.
 Jesus actually commands us to "judge with righteous judgement” (John 7:24).
-We are told to “examine everything carefully” (1 Thessalonians 5:21), and are told that “he who is spiritual appraises all things” (1 Corinthians 2:15).
-The refusal to judge right from wrong and to test the spirits has led to the tolerance of unclean spiritual foods of all kinds.
+We must “examine everything carefully” (1 Thessalonians 5:21) and are told that “he who is spiritual appraises all things” (1 Corinthians 2:15).
+The refusal to judge right from wrong and to test the spirits has led to the tolerance of unclean spiritual foods and practices of all kinds.
 It is one of Satan’s most effective tools to destroy the believers and ruin the church.

 Scott & Annette Brians